clairelabitbonis/clairelabitbonis.github.io/content/posts/teaching/3d_perception/practical_sessions_3d_perception/monocular_localization/index.md

 ---
-title: "Monocular localization with iterative PnL"
+title: "[3DP] Monocular localization with iterative PnL"
 date: 2022-07-16
 description: "Iterative estimation of a camera extrinsic parameters."
 summary: "Iterative estimation of a camera extrinsic parameters."